FOREX-Euro hits 7-week low as debt crisis festers

 "Disappointment that officials continue to tinker with the trivial rather than consider the bold pushed risk appetites lower and increased the downside risks to the outlook for the European sovereign debt crisis," said Besa Deda, chief economist at St. George Bank in Sydney.

+Australia's top central banker on Thursday warned that Europe's debt crisis was rapidly approaching a point where the whole world could be badly damaged and urged policymakers there to act quickly to calm the situation.

-The ongoing risk-off sentiment kept commodity currencies subdued, with the Australian dollar falling 0.3 percent to $0.9702, not far from a seven-week low of $0.9664 set earlier in the week.
+The ongoing risk-off sentiment kept commodity currencies subdued, with the Australian dollar falling 0.3 percent to $0.9702, not far off seven-week low of $0.9664 set earlier in the week.

-"Foreign investors are not large holders of yen assets.
-I don't think there's been much inflows into Japan looking for safe haven, except perhaps some of the larger sovereigns, and these are unlikely to turn around so quickly," said Rob Ryan, FX strategist for BNP Paribas in Singapore.

-JGB traders said there was talk that Japanese regional banks took profits in JGBs after their investment in bonds issued by Norwegian export credit finance company Eksportfinans turned sour as Moody's abruptly downgraded the company by seven notches to junk status earlier in the week.

-(Additional reporting by Ian Chua in Sydney, Hideyuki Sano in Tokyo, Jongwoo Cheon and Reuters FX analyst Rick Lloyd in Singapore) ((masayuki.kitano@thomsonreuters.com +65-6417-4682)(RM:masayuki.kitano.thomsonreuters.com@reuters.net )
+Without any marked improvement in market confidence, the Oct.
+4 trough of $0.9388 could be the next target for the Aussie.
+(Additional reporting by Ian Chua in Sydney, Hideyuki Sano in Tokyo, Jongwoo Cheon and Reuters FX analyst Rick Lloyd in Singapore; Editing by Richard Borsuk) ((masayuki.kitano@thomsonreuters.com +65-6417-4682)(RM:masayuki.kitano.thomsonreuters.com@reuters.net )

 * Aims to cut petroleum product imports by 60 pct - document (Adds context)